Murder trial of O. J. Simpson: Socks

 The defense alleged that the police had planted Brown's blood on the socks found in Simpson's bedroom.
 The socks were collected on June 13 and had blood from both Simpson and Brown, but her blood on the socks was not identified until August 4.
 The socks were found by Fuhrman, but the defense suggested Vannatter planted the blood.
 He had received both blood reference vials from the victims earlier that day from the coroner and booked them immediately into evidence.
-Vannatter then drove back to Rockingham later that evening to hand deliver the reference vial for Simpson to Fung, which the defense alleged gave him opportunity to plant the blood.
-Fung testified he could not see blood on the socks he collected from Simpson's bedroom but the prosecution later demonstrated that those blood stains are only visible underneath a microscope.
+Vannatter then drove back to Rockingham later that evening to hand-deliver the reference vial for Simpson to Fung, which the defense alleged gave him opportunity to plant the blood.
+Fung testified he could not see blood on the socks he collected from Simpson's bedroom, and the prosecution later demonstrated that those blood stains were only visible underneath a microscope.

 Vannatter denied planting Brown's blood on the socks.
-The video from Willie Ford indicated that the socks had already been collected and stored in the evidence van before Vannatter arrived and footage from the media cameras present appeared to prove that he never went inside the evidence van when he arrived at Rockingham.
+The video from Willie Ford indicated that the socks had already been collected and stored in the evidence van before Vannatter arrived and footage from the media cameras present appeared to prove that he never went inside the evidence van after he arrived at Rockingham.